Proxmox-Cloud/pve_cloud/docs/index.md

 The aim of this project is to provide a self hosted cloud provider (AWS, Google Cloud, Azure) like foundation, build on proxmox using other open source / free to use software.

-This collection is a toolbox to build your own onpremise clouds following infrastructure as code principles.
+This collection is a toolbox to build your own on-premise cloud(s) following infrastructure as code principles.
 The main tools you will be working with are ansible and terraform.
-The collection only contains things every self hosted cloud needs, the rest is up to you to decide and to build.

 It merges ansible inventories directly with vms/lxcs on proxmox, aswell as providing an integrated kubernetes implementation.